 Cafe Tico (Facebook)

 Cafe Tico has long been a locals favorite morning spot.
 You are guaranteed to meet at least a table of locals any given morning.
 The coffee at Cafe Tico is fantastic, and their breakfast sandwiches and plates are delicious.
 You can’t go wrong starting your day off at Cafe Tico.
-Located next to Super 2001 Grocery store.
+Located behind the Shrimp Hole next to the bookstore.

 Even More Restaurants